Poussiere/A-random-poem/README.md

-A radom poem is just a small android app that displays a random poem when the user clicks on a button.
+A random poem is just a small android app that displays a random poem when the user clicks on a button.
 The poems are randomly selected from an Internet database of thousands of poems.

 This app is an exemple of how RXjava2 and retrofit2 can work together.